 Product costs, availability and item numbers may vary online or by market.

-Fixing siding on a house helps protect the structure and maintains your home’s curb appeal.
-Many methods of vinyl siding repair are relatively simple if you have do-it-yourself experience, and you save some money when you fix siding on a house yourself.
-However, there are a few things to think about before you learn how to repair vinyl siding:
+Fixing siding problems helps protect your home’s structure and maintains curb appeal.
+Most methods of vinyl siding repair are simple if you have do-it-yourself experience, and you can save money when fixing it yourself.
+However, there are things to consider before learning how to repair vinyl siding:

-• You need to be comfortable making changes to your home exterior.
+• Be sure you’re comfortable making changes to your home exterior.

 • You’ll need a helper to fix siding on a house.